Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “In Person Comedy Performance” by Wayne and Shuster (1959): Sampled various segments, providing humorous dialogue.
+- “In Person Comedy Performance” by Wayne and Shuster (1959): The source of most of the memorable dialogue scattered throughout the track.

 Track 10: “Etoh”